-Category Recommendation GRADE and quality CPP In IVF \pm ICSI cycles in women with PCOS, consideration needs to be given to an elective freeze of all embryos - EBR Adjunct metformin therapy could be used before and/or during follicle stimulating hormone ovarian stimulation in women with PCOS undergoing a IVF ± ICSI therapy with a GnRH agonist protocol, to improve the clinical pregnancy rate and reduce the risk of OHSS ⊕⊕○○ CCR In a GnRH agonist protocol with adjunct metformin therapy, in women with PCOS undergoing IVF ± ICSI treatment, the following could be considered: Metformin commencement at the start of GnRH agonist treatment.
-Metformin use at a dose of between 1000 to 2550 mg daily.
-Metformin cessation at the time of the pregnancy test or menses (unless the metformin therapy is otherwise indicated).
-Metformin side-effects (see metformin section in this table) - СРР In IVF ± ICSI cycles, women with PCOS could be counselled on potential benefits of adjunct metformin in a GnRH antagonist protocol to reduce risk of ovarian hyperstimulation syndrome (see above for metformin therapy considerations). - СРР The term in vitro maturation (IVM) treatment cycle is applied to "the maturation in vitro of immature cumulus oocyte complexes collected from antral follicles" (encompassing both stimulated and unstimulated cycles, but without the use of a human gonadotrophin trigger) - CCR In units with sufficient expertise, IVM could be offered to achieve pregnancy and livebirth rates approaching those of standard IVF ± ICSI treatment without the risk of OHSS for women with PCOS, where an embryo is generated, then vitrified and thawed and transferred in a subsequent cycle
+Table III Continued Category (see Table I for definition) Recommendation GRADE and quality СРР In IVF \pm ICSI cycles, women with PCOS could be counseled on potential benefits of adjunct metformin in a GnRH antagonist protocol to reduce risk of ovarian hyperstimulation syndrome (see above for metformin therapy considerations). - СРР The term in vitro maturation (IVM) treatment cycle is applied to 'the maturation in vitro of immature cumulus oocyte complexes collected from antral follicles' (encompassing both stimulated and unstimulated cycles, but without the use of a human gonadotrophin trigger). - CCR In units with sufficient expertise, IVM could be offered to achieve pregnancy and livebirth rates approaching those of standard IVF \pm ICSI treatment without the risk of OHSS for women with PCOS, where an embryo is generated, then vitrified and thawed and transferred in a subsequent cycle.

-EBR, Evidence based recommendation; CCR, Clinical consensus recommendation; CPP, Clinical Practice Point.
-Evidence quality: $\oplus \oplus \oplus \oplus = high$ quality, $\oplus \oplus \oplus \odot = high$ quality, $\oplus \oplus \oplus \odot = high$ quality and $\oplus \odot \odot \odot = very$ low quality evidence.
-Strong recommendation for the option, Conditional recommendation for the option; Conditional recommendation for either the option or the comparison; Conditional recommendation against the option.
+EBR = evidence based recommendation; CCR = clinical consensus recommendation; CPP = clinical practice point.
+Evidence quality: $\oplus \oplus \oplus \oplus = \text{high quality}$; $\oplus \oplus \oplus \ominus = \text{high quality}$; $\oplus \oplus \oplus \ominus = \text{high quality}$; $\oplus \oplus \ominus \ominus = \text{high quality}$ and $\oplus \ominus \ominus \ominus = \text{high quality}$ evidence.
+Strong recommendation for the option; Conditional recommendation for the option; or the option; Conditional recommendation for either the option or the comparison; Conditional recommendation against the option.
 Note: Off-label prescribing occurs when a drug is prescribed for an indication, a route of administration, or a patient group that is not included in the approved product information document for that drug by the regulatory body.
 Prescribing off-label is often unavoidable and common, and does not mean that the regulatory body has rejected the indication, but more commonly there has not been a submission to request evaluation of the indication or that patient group for any given drug.

 GRADE working group.
 Grading of Recommendations Assessment, Development and Evaluation (GRADE) guidelines.